 A doula is meant to compliment your birth team!
-In no way shape or form is a doula to replace your trained medical professionals involved in your pregnancy, birth and postpartum period.
-While in labor, its helpful to have one person there who’s only task to attend to yours and your partners needs!
+In no way, shape, or form is a doula intended to replace your trained medical professionals involved in your pregnancy, birth and postpartum period.
+While in labor, its helpful to have one person there whose only task to attend to yours and your partners needs!

 I believe that seeking out knowledge can help to ease and fears and anxieties you may have about the changes that are happening to you during your pregnancy, labor, and the postpartum period.
 The more knowledge you have the more empowered you and your partner will feel in making the best decisions for you and your family, and there will be many to come.

 I require a 50% deposit at booking and the remaining balance is due at 36 weeks.